khval/AmosKittens/README.md

 Note:
 -----
-Recursive procedures: is not supported, due way the local variables are implmented for now, locals was implmented quick and dirty..

 Unlike AMOS Pro, Amos Kittens probably have something on stack after the procedure returns, so you most likely can use it as it was a "function".. but that is just side effect.
 (I like to keep this because it the way modern programing languages works.)

 Note Machine Code